-Nation’s Restaurant News, a media network for the restaurant industry, reports that Thai cuisine and street-style Indian food will be among 2012’s hottest food trends, as more of the countries popular ingredients go mainstream.
+Nation’s Restaurant News, a media network for the restaurant industry, reports that Thai cuisine and street-style Indian food will be among 2012’s hottest food trends as more of the country’s popular ingredients go mainstream.
 Savory-flavored ice creams, hand-pulled noodles and infused liquors are also expected to rise in popularity, according to the report.

-Restaurant Hospitality, a website dedicated to the success of full-service restaurants for chefs and commercial foodservice professionals, also cites the economy for the reason that stand-alone restaurants may struggle this year.
-Even so, the website says a big upcoming trend is incorporating flavors from all over the world, into a single dish.
+Restaurant Hospitality, a website dedicated to the success of full-service restaurants for chefs and commercial food service professionals, also cites the economy as why stand-alone restaurants may struggle this year.
+Even so, the website says a big upcoming trend is incorporating flavors from all over the world into a single dish.
 Commentary from the website also suggests that new trends may include sandwich bread alternatives, house-made pickles, and early drinking/late night dining, as the working hours are becoming later and company travel is more abundant.
-They also mention that odd animal parts (tongue, gizzards, etc.) will begin showing up anywhere from upscale restaurants, to late night bars.
+They also mention that odd animal parts (tongue, gizzards, etc.) will begin showing up anywhere from upscale restaurants to late-night bars.

 Despite a rougher economy, we have uncovered many interesting food trends expected to debut in 2012.
 Have you seen any other interesting predictions?
 Do you agree with the possibility of these new trends?
 Leave us a comment below and help start the discussion on what is in store for the new year.